bobbimanners/Applecorn/README.md

 starting at $d000.
 The 4KB from $c000 to $cfff is all memory mapped I/O.

-An additional 16KB of memory is available, which is referred to as the Language Card.
+An additional 16KB of memory is available, which is referred to as the Language Card (LC henceforth.)
 This memory can be banked into the space where the ROM usually resides from $d000 up.
-Note that this space is only 12KB so the 16KB LC memory is itself banked with the bottom 4KB of LC space having two banks.
+Note that this address space is only 12KB so the 16KB LC memory is itself banked with the bottom 4KB of LC space having two banks.

 When an Extended 80 Column card is installed in the aux slot of the Apple
 //e, an additional 64KB of RAM is added, for a total of 128KB.
 The entire